-Instead of performing off-line data selection, \cite{yu2024mates} proposes MATES where a small datamodel continuously selects the most effective subset for the current training of the LLM.
-The datamodel is updated alternatively, like a partner, to adapt to the constantly changing data preferences of the model under development.
+Instead of performing off-line selection, \cite{yu2024mates} propose MATES where a small datamodel continuously selects the most effective subset for the current training of the LLM.
+The datamodel, like a partner, is updated alternatively to adapt to the constantly changing preferences of the model under development.

-Unlike previous datamodels that predict the influence of datapoints on the testing performance of the model, \cite{xie2023data} proposes the DSIR with importance scores estimated by the distributional resemblance.
+Unlike previous datamodels that predict the influence of datapoints via the testing performance of the model, \cite{xie2023data} propose the DSIR with importance scores estimated by the distributional resemblance.
 It simply assumes that training samples that resemble the evaluation set are important, and these datapoints should be selected with higher probability.
 Given the hashed n-grams features $h(x_i)\in \mathbbm{N}^{m}$ of $x_i$, its importance score $w_i$ is calculated as:

 where $S$ and $S_{eval}$ respectively denote the training set and the evaluation set.
 Given the budget $b$, the subset $S_b$ is obtained by importance-weighted sampling without replacement $b$ times. \cite{zhang2023ideal} also proposes to use a independent-cascade diffusion model~\cite{li2018influence,du2014influence} to mimic the information diffusion process upon a directed graph on embeddings of datapoints.
 The most influential datapoint are selected for annotation and serve as in-context learning examples for LLMs.